oddbird/oddsite/content/2014/09/23/python-supports-the-ada-initiative.rst

 color, cultural similarity to those in positions of power, and other attributes that I did nothing to earn.

-But I also believe all that can change.
+But I know we can change our industry.
 I'm proud to be a part of the Python community when I see it `leading`_ the `way`_ in working towards being welcoming to people who don't all look, talk, and act like me.
 I'm happy to be in the Python community (and humbled by all the hard work it took to get here)